 I hope you enjoyed learning about Sea Moss Benefits and How to Make Sea Moss Gel!

-If you use this recipe, don’t forget to rate it, and let me know what you think in the comments below!
-Take pictures, tag #goodfoodbaddie, and share them with me on Instagram!
-I love hearing from you!
+If you try the recipe, don’t forget to rate the recipe and let me know what you think in the comments.
+Leave a quick review & star rating ★ below!
+Take pictures, tag #goodfoodbaddie, and share them with me on Instagram, Facebook, and Pinterest!
+I love seeing my recipes come to life in your kitchen.

 If you’d love to try new, delicious ways to use sea moss, check out my cookbook: Cooking With Sea Moss!
 The cookbook has over 50 recipes that are plant-based, gluten-free, vegan, and all contain sea moss!